-Based on preclinical and clinical evidence comparing IO and venous or arterial blood specimens a number of common laboratory values correlate well, a few do not, and other values show clinical similarity without statistically significant correlation, therefore caution should be exercised with their interpretation.
+Based on preclinical and clinical evidence comparing IO and venous or arterial blood specimens a number of common laboratory values correlate well; other values show clinical similarity without statistically significant correlation, therefore caution should be exercised with their interpretation.

-Certain point of care analysers have been studied with acceptable results.
+Certain point of care analyzers have been studied with acceptable results.
 Check with your laboratory for IO blood specimen processing capabilities.